A range of services are available to health practitioners registered to practise in Australia.

 Check your registration

-You can check your health practitioner registration details in the national register.
-The register provides detailed information in accordance with section 225 of the National Law regarding a health practitioner’s registration.
+You can check your health practitioner registration details in the national register of practitioners.
+The online register provides detailed information in accordance with section 225 of the National Law1 regarding a health practitioner’s registration.
 Information listed includes key dates, qualifications relied upon for registration and any conditions on the registration.
-If relevant, the register will inform of addition or removal of conditions and undertakings.
+The register is updated daily if conditions and undertakings, notations, a reprimand or suspension are added or removed from a practitioner’s registration.

 See the definitions of terms in the national register for more information.